 Cacao is simply raw chocolate, straight from the cacao bean.
 Its scientific name, Theobroma, literally means “Food of the Gods,” and this superfood was thought by the Aztecs to be of divine origin.
 The cacao tree, which is cultivated in Mexico and South America, produces a food that is packed with so many healing and nutritive properties that the Mayans placed incredibly high value on the food and used the bean for currency.
 A favorite Mayan way to enjoy cacao was to make a traditional drink, called Chocolatl, which was a mixed with a little vanilla and other flavorings.

 It wasn’t until the early 15th century that Christopher Columbus brought the health and restorative benefits of the cacao bean to Europe.
-In 1519, Cortez introduced cacao to the upper class in Spain and the bean rose in popularity as a cure for many illnesses.
+In 1519, Cortez introduced cacao to the upper class in Spain and the bean rose in popularity as an aid for many illnesses.
 During the 18th century, chocolate houses began to pop up in London, and the spread of cacao as a revered food is history.
 Today, cacao is planted worldwide and people around the globe associate chocolate with “feeling good.”
 The name cacao was thought to be Anglicized at some point and turned into the more common pronunciation of “cocoa.”
 Now, the two words are often used interchangeably.

 Cacao – The Ultimate Superfood